-At the same time, our business, which involves the creation of software solutions and the provision of qualified IT services, grew by 20 percent and by more than EUR 50 million to around EUR 330 million in 2023.
-We benefited from the particularly high demand for services in areas such as software development, open-source solutions, cloud and platform services and cyber security.
+At the same time, our business, which involves the creation of software solutions and the provision of qualified IT serstrengthen our group of companies in the right places. vices, grew by 20 percent and by more than EUR 50 million to around EUR 330 million in 2023.
+We benefited from the Thank you very much for your interest and your loyalty. particularly high demand for services in areas such as soft-The Management Board of Allgeier SE ware development, open-source solutions, cloud and platform services and cyber security.
 This is the basis for our future growth.
 The open-source software business has more than doubled in the last two years.
-Demand for such software solutions is very high, particularly in the area of public digitalization, and the relevant budgets will continue to be substantial despite ongoing struggles for public-sector budgets.
-There is increasing demand for services relating to
+Demand for such software solutions is very high, particularly in the area of public digitalization, and the relevant budgets will continue Hubert Rohrer Moritz Genzel Dr. Marcus Goedsche to be substantial despite ongoing struggles for public-sector Member of the Member of the Member of the budgets.
+There is increasing demand for services relating to Management Board Management Board Management Board

-Microsoft's software portfolio - in particular, the Azure cloud platform and the corresponding Al applications.
+Microsoft's software portfolio - in particular, the Azure cloud platform and the corresponding AI applications.
 In 2023, we joined forces with our colleagues at SDX AG, who specialize in Microsoft technologies.
 These are just a few of many examples of the diverse areas of growth.